-- Do not remove the radiator cap when the engine is hot.
-Always allow the engine to cool at least 15 minutes or until the radiator cap is cool enough to touch without burning your hand before removing it. - 1.
+- Do not remove the radiator cap to check coolant levels. - Do not remove the radiator cap when the engine is hot.
+Allow the engine to cool for at least 15 minutes or until the radiator cap is cool enough to touch without burning your hand. - 1.
 Park the traction unit on a level surface, lower the loader arms, and stop the engine.
 Remove the key. - 2.
 Allow the engine to cool. - 3.
 Remove the radiator filler cap and check the coolant level (Fig. 8).
 The coolant should be up to filler neck. - 4.
 If coolant level is low, replenish the system.

-IMPORTANT: Do not over fill the radiator.
+Important Do not over fill the radiator.